 GIT First Time Applying in Canada

-A geoscientist-in-training (GIT) is a member of Engineers and Geoscientists British Columbia who has demonstrated academic qualification, but is required to complete four years of geoscience experience for professional registration.
+A geoscientist-in-training (GIT) is a registrant of Engineers and Geoscientists British Columbia who has demonstrated academic qualification, but is required to complete 4 years of geoscience experience for professional registration.

 To apply for registration as a geoscientist-in-training, you are required to have the equivalent of graduation from a 4-year full-time bachelors program in applied science, engineering, geoscience, science or technology.
 If you do not have an undergraduate degree in geoscience with courses that satisfy the syllabus requirements, you may be assigned academic examinations and/or an interview.